DEXTROMETHORPHAN

 Disease/Condition Glossary

 Cough: It is a reflex action that helps to clear any foreign irritant or mucus in the throat.
-Mostly cough lasts for a short time (two to three weeks), so it is acute.
-But sometimes, if it is persistent for more than eight weeks it can lead to chronic cough.
+Mostly, a cough lasts for a short time (two to three weeks), so it is acute.
+But sometimes, if it is persistent for more than eight weeks, it can lead to chronic cough.
 If the cough is accompanied by blood or barking cough, this could be serious and require medical attention.
 The most common causes of cough are cold/flu, asthma, emphysema, and COPD (chronic obstructive pulmonary disease).
 Also, some medications, especially angiotensin-converting enzyme inhibitors used for hypertension, are known to cause cough.

 FAQs